MuseTok/musetok.github.io/index.markdown

 <div align="center">
   <img src="figures/overview.png" width=800 alt="">
-  <figcaption><strong>Fig.1</strong> Overview of MuseTok (left) and downstream generation (top right) and understanding tasks (bottom right).</figcaption>
+  <figcaption><strong>Fig.1</strong> Overview of MuseTok (left), with downstream generation tasks (top right) and understanding tasks (bottom right).</figcaption>
 </div>

-We represent audio demos and additional experiment results as follows to supplement some sections in the paper:
+We provide audio demonstrations and additional experimental results to supplement experiment sections of the paper, organized as follows:
 * Dataset (for Section 4.1)
 * Music Reconstruction (for Section 4.2)
 * Music Continuation (for Section 4.3)
-* How MuseTok Learns Music? (for Section 4.5)
+* How MuseTok Learns Music (for Section 4.5)

 # Dataset

-We utilize public-domain music data for model training as follows, with the representative samples shown for present the data characteristics of our mixed dataset:
+We utilize public-domain music data for model training, with representative samples provided below to show the characteristics of our datasets:

 <table class="audio-table">
   <thead>